Table of Contents

 One of the four possibilities stated above should be fulfilled.

 Necessary and sufficient

-In case a condition is necessary for the occurrence of a dependent condition because, without it, there is no possibility of an occurrence of another condition.
-This condition should also be sufficient enough to cause and effect.
+A particular condition is necessary for the occurrence of a dependent condition, because, without the former, there is no possibility of the occurrence of the latter.
+This condition should also be sufficient to produce a cause and effect.
 In such a situation, both necessary and sufficiency requirements should be fulfilled.

 Necessary, but not sufficient

 This is the condition where the existence of a situation is adequate to cause a problem.
 In this situation, it is not necessary to measure the sufficiency of the condition for the occurrence of the related effect.

 In this case, just the trigger is insufficient, only the existence of the particular gene can cause the problem.